 Grassman Fellowship in Clay Mineralogy

-The Department of Earth and Atmospheric Sciences at Indiana University periodically offers the Grassmann Fellowship in Clay Mineralogy.
+The Department of Earth and Atmospheric Sciences at Indiana University offers the Grassmann Fellowship in Clay Mineralogy.
 The kinetics, thermodynamics, and surface properties of clay minerals play a significant role in some of society’s mega-environmental enterprises, such as geological disposal of high-level nuclear wastes, geological storage of carbon dioxide to mitigate global warming, and remediation of contaminated soils and groundwater.
-This competitive Fellowship is open to Doctoral-level candidates in the general area of clay mineralogy and carries a tuition waiver plus a stipend, renewable on a yearly basis for up to 3 years.
+This competitive Fellowship is open to doctoral-level candidates in the general area of clay mineralogy and carries a tuition waiver plus a stipend, renewable on a yearly basis for up to 3 years.
 The Fellowship also includes a budget for research and travel expenses.
-The successful candidate for this fellowship will conduct research of his or her own choosing in the broad area of clay mineralogy.
-The Department of Earth and Atmospheric Sciences has outstanding facilities for fundamental and applied studies of clay minerals, including new X-ray diffraction, thermoanalytical, and scanning electron microscope laboratories and excellent applied clay mineralogy, stable isotope, and biogeochemical facilities.
-Applicants should have a good background in mineral sciences and/or geochemistry and familiarity with X-ray diffraction.
-Proficiency in writing and speaking English is required.
+The successful candidate for this fellowship will conduct research of her or his own choosing in the broad area of clay mineralogy in consultation with the supervising faculty advisor.
+Indiana University has outstanding facilities including X-ray diffraction, scanning and transmission electron microscopes, and traditional and non-traditional stable isotope analytical facilities.
 Preference will be given to students with a strong quantitative background.
-Interested students should contact Professor David Bish.
+Interested students should contact Professor Chen Zhu.